GodotMisogi/johnny/content/post/category-theory/index.md

 ---
 date: "2021-09-03T12:54:58+08:00"
-title: "Category Theory — Back to School"
+title: "Category Theory — Back to School (In Progress)"
 draft: false
 description: Category theory is a progressive scam for re-studying arithmetic, algebra, calculus, and category theory.
 slug: category-theory